Laxman-Mailari/Java---Compiler---Design-/README.md

 Execution:
 all the phases execution is explained in respective folder read.md

-project done by Laxman M
+project is done by Laxman M,prithvi v